waylow/boneWidget/README.md

 -doesn't work correctly when there is a "custom shape transforms" (it adds it to this bone instead)

 Future stuff:
--add function to clear widget from bone
+-add function to clear widget from bone [DONE]
 -add operator to show/hide the collections [DONE]
--add operator that will resync the names of the wdgts to the bones (sometimes you change them so it would be a nice feature) -add operator to delete unused wdgts [done]
+-add operator that will resync the names of the wdgts to the bones (sometimes you change them so it would be a nice feature) -add operator to delete unused wdgts [DONE]
 -add property to be able to rotate the widgets

 -improve the ui